leto/ramit-briefcase/outline.md

 including logarithm, complex numbers, and finding arbitrary roots of real and complex numbers.

 ### Math::GSL

 This CPAN modules allows access to the GNU Scientific Library, written in C, from Perl 5.
 This allows scientists and researchers to access the thousands of scientific computing functions in GSL from a quick-to-write dynamic language.
+This module uses SWIG to generate wrappers to the massive GSL C library, and contains thousands of tests to verify that the various functions and algorithms are working correctly.

 ### Math::Primality

 This CPAN module uses the GNU Multiprecision library to implement advanced prime-checking or primality functions.
 It can be used to do number theory research in Perl 5 efficiently.
+It also contains thousands of tests to ensure that researchers can trust their calculations.

 ### Helped add IPv6 support to Parrot

 This was no minor feat, as Parrot supports Linux, *BSD, Windows and Solaris and the tests must handle the many different implementations of IPv6 across these operating systems.

 ### Jitterbug : Cross Language Continuous Integration for Git

 This continuous integration system currently runs test suites and emails on build failures.
 It currently knows how to run tests for Perl 5/6, Parrot and Makefile-based projects.
 Running Python and Ruby are features that will come soon.
-Currently Jitterbug drops in as a post-receive hook on Github, but it can also be used with pure-Git.
+Currently Jitterbug drops in as a post-receive hook on Github, but it can also be used with pure Git.

 ### WWW::Phylobox : Perl 5 interface to phylobox.com

 Phylobox.com is a web app on Google App Engine that helps evolutionary biologists visualize phylogenies, which are graphs of how species and groups of species are related.
 This was written at a hackathon at the National Evolutionary Synthesis Center (NESCent), which is an NSF-funded research center for aggregrating evolutionary data.

-### Fixed an obscure bug in the Perl 5 debugger
-This involved reading and understanding the entire source code of the Perl 5 debugger.
-I can't say that I have ever been the same since.
-This bug would cause any failing test to pass, under certain versions of the Perl debugger, at my previous job.

 # Leadership Achievements